Implications of Seiberg-Witten map on type-I superconductors: London equations

 a result that follows from Eq. (\ref{eq:gauge potential n+1 order}) due to the complex representation of gauge potential.
 E.g., for first order $A_{\mu}^{1}$ we take $n=0$ from which $A_{\mu}^{1}(x_{i},t)=A_{\mu}^{1}(x_{i})e^{-2i\omega t}$.
 An induction procedure gives all the rest terms $n\neq 0$ in $\theta$-expansions.
 Therefore

 for any $n$-order in $\theta$-expansion, where $\ensuremath{B_{i}^{n}=\frac{1}{2}\epsilon_{ijk}F_{n}^{jk}}$ and $\ensuremath{E_{i}^{n}=F_{n}^{oi}}$ hold, as in commutative case.

-To derive the NC London equation, the NC version of the constitutive relation, Eq. (\ref{eq:Ohm's law finite frequency}), is postulated as
+To derive the NC version of the Eqs. (\ref{eq:London equation}) and (\ref{LondonETruh}) we postulate a NC version of the constitutive relation $J=\sigma E$ as

 The interpretation of the above equation (which we regard as the NC Ohm's law) is that the effects of NC electric and magnetic fields must affect the physical properties of the material, as the conductivity.
-Hence, the \emph{NC conductivity}
+For simplicity, our postulate maintain the phenomenological relation between current and vector potential linear in the NC version.
+As a result of these hypothesis, the \emph{NC conductivity}

 acquires an effective penetration length $\lambda_{eff}^{-2}=\lambda_{eff}^{-2}(A_{i},\theta)$ that accounts for NC effects.
-As we mention in the introduction section, we assume \emph{a priori} that NC London penetration length depends on the gauge fields in a non-local way in analogy with Pippard supercurrent\footnote{And in fact, similar to what is called anomalous skin depth effect.} that pickups a $\xi$-parameter and non-local magnetic field dependency.
+As mentioned in the introduction section, we assume \emph{a priori} that NC London penetration length depends on the gauge fields in a non-local way in analogy with Pippard supercurrent\footnote{And in fact, similar to what is called anomalous skin depth effect.} that pickups a $\xi$-parameter and non-local magnetic field dependency.

 Under the SW map, the effective penetration length can be expanded as